exaring/openconfig-streaming-telemetry-exporter/README.md

 # openconfig-streaming-telemetry-exporter

-Prometheus Telemetry Gateways is a Prometheus exporter that collects metrics from network devices using streaming telemetry.
+openconfig-streaming-telemetry-exporter is a Prometheus exporter that collects metrics from network devices using streaming telemetry.

-Currently tested with JunOS 17.3.
+Tested with JunOS 17.3.

-**PRs for other system welcome!**
+**PRs for other systems welcome!**

 ## Install